 TVC = Total variable cost;

-P = Unit price of each vegetable; Q = Quantity of vegetable output, and;
+P = Unit price of each vegetable; Q = Quantity of vegetable output, and

-TFC = Total fixed cost
+TFC = Total fixed cost.

 TVC was then computed by summing up all the cost incurred for labor and purchased inputs for the production season while the TFC was computed by depreciating the fixed cost components.
 The straight line method of depreciation was used, and this is given as Cost of item-salvage valueUseful life (4)